 Center for Opioid Epidemiology & Policy Research

-The following are brief summaries of select projects conducted by our researchers.
+The following are brief summaries of select projects conducted by our researchers, organized by lead investigator.
 To stay up to date, please join our mailing list.

-Effectiveness of Harm Reduction Laws to Reduce Opioid Harm in the United States
+Large Data Spatiotemporal Modeling of Optimal Combinations of Interventions to Reduce Opioid Harm in the United States

 Principal Investigator: Magdalena Cerdá, DrPH, MPH